raguay/ModalFileManager/README.md

 ![Using Modal File Manager Some](https://github.com/raguay/ModalFileManager/blob/main/frontend/Pictures/UsingMFMSome.gif)

-# NOTE: I am currently upgrading the UI to Svelte 5.
-Therefore, the files that are current are in flux and does have bugs.
-I'm working to fix the bugs and get to the next release as soon as possible

 # Disclamer: This program can permanently delete directories and files.
 Use at your own risk!
 I accept no liability for lost information from the use of this software.
 User beware!
 But, if you have a major problem, please let me know so that I can look for solutions.
 Deletions currently default to moving to the trashcan on new installations

 ## Table of Contents